evert/evert.github.com/_posts/2015/2015-04-01-an-xml-library-you-may-not-hate.md

 off and on since 2009, and finally landed on something I'm reasonably happy with.

-A few people have randomly stumbled upon it and I got mostly positive feedback.
+A few people have randomly stumbled upon this experiment and I got mostly positive feedback.
 Today I wanted to show it off to everyone.
 I've iterated on the base concept for several years, and tweaked it every time to get a sort of 'good enough' api that behaves reasonably sane in various scenarios.

 The library is called [sabre/xml][6], and I hope people are willing to kick its tires and give some feedback.